Inside: Everything you need to about how to set personal goals for single moms. Goal setting doesn’t have to be complicated..

 How to Set Personal Goals in 6 Key Areas

-Print the personal goals worksheet above from the resource library.
+Print the personal goals worksheet above from the Single Mom Toolbox.
 Let’s break it down into 6 areas.

 For each of the categories in the Goals worksheet, name 2 or 3 goals you have for each one in the upcoming year.
 Print this out and live the new year with intention.